sanwill/kubernetes-on-virtualbox/README.md

 $ sudo ip r delete default via 192.168.70.1 dev enp0s8 proto static
 ```
 * Login to VM using its IP and credential to test if SSH connection work.
-* Repeat the steps to all VM.
+* Repeat the steps to all VM but change the hostname and the IP addresses.

 # Kubernetes Cluster Installation
 ## Installing kubeadm